MadRiver44/wdi/unit01/w02_d02/homework/ticTacToe.md

 What are the pros/cons of each of these tools? </br>

 **Submission**</br>
 This homework is DUE on THURSDAY at 10PM.
-Please, use the time we are so generously giving you to complete all the previous assignments you fall behind on!
+Please, use the time we are so generously giving you to complete all the previous assignments you fell behind on!

 Again, you can choose to work alone or with a partner (no more than one)!